 View of the lake from my room in the morning.
-Just a short walk will get you to the lake side with bubbling steamy mud pools.
+Just a short walk will get you to the lakeside with bubbling steamy mud pools.

 Hobbiton Movie Set

-This attraction will be one of the highlights on any visit to North Island.
+This attraction will be one of the highlights of any visit to North Island.
 The venue was designed for the movie shooting and not as a tourist attraction.
 But with the viral success of the Hobbits and Lord of the Rings movies, it transforms itself into a top world-class attraction.

 The beautiful and scenic setting will endear anyone visiting the movie set.
 The entire location size is 1250 acres with the Hobbiton site at 16 acres.

 Our guide, Beth, taking the group on the guided visit.
-Visitors can bring along their Hobbits costumes should they be keen to inject more fun in the photo-taking.
+Visitors can bring along their Hobbits costumes should they be keen to inject more fun into the photo-taking.
 We are addressed cheekily as “Hobbits” on the site tour.

-This iconic rolling hills and lush green pastures of Hobbiton was discovered in 1998 by Sir Peter Jackson’s team of location scouts during an aerial search.
+These iconic rolling hills and lush green pastures of Hobbiton was discovered in 1998 by Sir Peter Jackson’s team of location scouts during an aerial search.
 The 1250 acre farm belongs to the Alexander family.
 They noted the area’s striking similarity to The Shire, as described by JRR Tolkien and quickly realised that the Hobbits had found a home.

 The visit to the beautifully crafted Green Dragon Inn (the meeting place for all residents of Hobbiton) marks the end of the tour.
-Signature ginger ale or apple cider will be offered as complimentary (part of the entry fee) refreshment for the tour.
+Signature ginger ale or apple cider will be offered as complimentary (part of the entry fee) refreshments for the tour.

 Tauranga – Waimarino Glow Worm Kayak

-Our next stop after The Hobbiton, was the beautiful town of Tauranga (4th largest in North island), where we were hosted to a 5-stars Glow Worm Kayaking event at the McLaren Falls Park.
-The founder of Waimarino Glow Worm Kayaking company , Blair Anderson came personally to fetch us from our hotel.
+Our next stop after The Hobbiton was the beautiful town of Tauranga (4th largest in North island), where we were hosted to a 5-stars Glow Worm Kayaking event at the McLaren Falls Park.
+The founder of Waimarino Glow Worm Kayaking company, Blair Anderson came personally to fetch us from our hotel.
 The journey took 20min from the hotel.